owencm/ballista/docs/interface_share.md

 `share`'s promise is resolved if the user chooses a target application, and that application accepts the data without error.
-The promise may be rejected in the following cases (it is possible to distinguish between these four failure modes, but again, not learn the identity of the chosen application):
+The promise may be rejected in the following cases (it is possible to distinguish between these four failure modes, but not learn the identity of the chosen application):

 * The share was invalid (e.g., inappropriate fields in the `data` parameter).
 * There were no apps available to handle sharing.
 * The user cancelled the picker dialog instead of picking an app.
-* The data could not be delivered to the target app (e.g., service worker could not start, had no event handler, or the chosen native app could not be launched), or the target app explicitly rejected the share event.
+* The data could not be delivered to the target app (e.g., the chosen app could not be launched), or the target app explicitly rejected the share event.

 ## navigator.canShare